-Family outing to a Dim Sum place is one of the favorite pass times in Hong Kong, especially on a Sunday.
+A family outing to a Dim Sum place is one of the favorite pastimes in Hong Kong, especially on a Sunday.
 Check out our Hong Kong Dim Sum restaurant guide.
 Dim Sum is part of Hong Kong's culture and tradition that includes an assortment of seafood dishes, meats and vegetables that are either steamed, fried, or baked.
-Some of the commonly know dim sum places in Hong Kong are:
+Some of the commonly known dim sum places in Hong Kong are:

-Enjoy an alfresco BBQ meal with the gang at The Grill at Grand Hyatt Hong Kong, where kids under 5 eat free every evening from 6:30pm-10pm!
+Enjoy an alfresco BBQ meal with the gang at The Grill at Grand Hyatt Hong Kong, where kids under 5 eat free every evening from 6:30pm until 10pm!
 This family-friendly spot perched on the 11th floor offers highchairs, umbrellas, and fans for hot days.
 Enjoy grilled seafood and meats (kids will love the range of homemade sausages), plus veggies, salads, and desserts!

 Who it's great for: Families looking to hang with the kids in style.